 |

 II,66.
-THE genesis of bodies - it is not the genesis of the logikoi which it makes known: rather it introduces the nature of names; and the composition of the former demonstrates the difference in rank of the latter. |
+THE genesis of the logikoi does not make known the genesis of bodies, rather it introduces the nature of names; and the composition of the former demonstrates the difference in rank of the latter. |

 2,66.
 [177] Εν ταις της των σωματων αυξησεως διαφοραις ορωμεν μυστηριον της διαφορας της των λογικων αυξησεως και εν τωι φυσικωι της συνθεσεως αυτων την διαφοραν της διαταξεως τουτων. |